PlanetPlutoGamingInc/UniverseGlider/README.md

 = Report a Bug =

-To report a bug, click Issues, New Issue.
+To report a bug, click Issues, New Issue or click here: https://github.com/PlanetPlutoGamingInc/UniverseGlider/issues/new